holepunchto/hyperbee/README.md

 If you have several inserts and deletions then a batch can be much faster.

+Batch is snapshotted at creation.
+Outside writes are not taken into account when reading.

+#### `await batch.lock()`

+Force acquire the single write lock of the Hyperbee.

+Otherwise, it's auto-acquired when you do the first `put` or `del` in a batch.

+If lock was somehow acquired, `flush` or `close` the batch so outside writes can be processed.

 #### `await batch.put(key, [value], [options])`

 Insert a key into a batch.